 - 6. Students will gain hands-on experience with I.T. system security and virtualization. - 7.
-The student will earn the following Microsoft Technology Associate Certifications: Windows Server Administration Fundamentals and Network Fundamentals. - 8.
 The General Education class offerings prepare students to: - improve their writing, speaking, and listening skills. - solve problems through logical reasoning and analysis, synthesis, and evaluation. - understand and use quantification and scientific knowledge and methods to solve problems. - increase their understanding and appreciation of themselves and others and enhance their interpersonal communication skills. - improve their ability to learn how to learn and to strengthen their commitment to lifelong learning. - better comprehend the world in which they live so that they can function more effectively in it.